intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/forecasting.md

 ProphetForecaster wraps the Prophet model ([site](https://github.com/facebook/prophet)) which is an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects and is suitable for univariate time series forecasting.
 It works best with time series that have strong seasonal effects and several seasons of historical data and is robust to missing data and shifts in the trend, and typically handles outliers well.

 View Stock Prediction [notebook](https://github.com/intel-analytics/BigDL/blob/branch-2.0/python/chronos/use-case/fsi/stock_prediction_prophet.ipynb) and [ProphetForecaster API Doc](../../PythonAPI/Chronos/forecasters.html#prophetforecaster) for more details.

+<span id="NBeatsForecaster"></span>
+###### **3.7 NBeatsForecaster**

+Neural basis expansion analysis for interpretable time series forecasting ([N-BEATS](https://arxiv.org/abs/1905.10437)) is a deep neural architecture based on backward and forward residual links and a very deep stack of fully-connected layers.
+Nbeats can solve univariate time series point forecasting problems, being interpretable, and fast to train.

 #### **4. Use Auto forecasting model**
 Auto forecasting models are designed to be used exactly the same as Forecasters.
 The only difference is that you can set hp search function to the hyperparameters and the `.fit()` method will search the best hyperparameter setting.